“No matter what crime someone may have committed, rape is not part of the penalty.”

 301 - 565 - 2277

-MCASA’s Sexual Assault Legal Institute (SALI) provides legal services to sexual assault survivors in Maryland.
-The staff at SALI work with survivors to provide support, referrals, and legal help.
-They can help you safety plan, work with incarceration staff on your behalf, and support you through an investigation.
+MCASA’s Sexual Assault Legal Institute (SALI) provides free legal services for survivors of sexual assault in Maryland.
+Their team can help with safety planning, working with incarceration staff, and supporting you through investigations.

 National Resources